kanika4000/Hangman-ninja/README.md

    One player thinks of a word, phrase, or sentence, and the other player(s) try to guess it by suggesting letters or numbers within a certain number of guesses.
    <br>.
    <b><u>Game Play:</b></u><br>
-     1. The letter to guess is represented by a row of dashes, with each dash representing a letter or number of the word.
+     1. The letter to guess is represented by a row of dashes, with each dash representing a letter or number of the word.<br>
-     2. The guessing player suggests a letter.
+     2. The guessing player suggests a letter.<br>
-     3. If the suggested letter occurs in the word, the other player writes it in all its correct positions.
+     3. If the suggested letter occurs in the word, the other player writes it in all its correct positions.<br>
-     4. If the suggested letter does not occur in the word, the other player adds one element to a hanged stick figure (or removes an element, depending on the rules).
+     4. If the suggested letter does not occur in the word, the other player adds one element to a hanged stick figure (or removes an element, depending on the rules).<br>
      5.The game continues until the word is guessed or the stick figure is complete, signifying that all guesses have been used.<br><br>
-     <b><u>Rules:</b></u>
+     <b><u>Rules:</b></u><br>
      Here are the rules for playing the classic game of Hangman:
-    <u> Host Selection:</u>
+    <u> Host Selection:</u><br>
-         1. Choose one person to be the “host” who creates the puzzle.
+         1. Choose one person to be the “host” who creates the puzzle.<br>
-         2. The host selects a word and draws the initial hangman figure.
+         2. The host selects a word and draws the initial hangman figure.<br>
-         3. Other players will guess letters to identify the word chosen by the host.
+         3. Other players will guess letters to identify the word chosen by the host.<br>
-         4. You can take turns being the host or play multiple rounds with the same host.
+         4. You can take turns being the host or play multiple rounds with the same host.<br>
     <u> Blank Spaces:</u>
-         1. As the host, draw a blank line for each letter in the word.
+         1. As the host, draw a blank line for each letter in the word.<br>
-         2. For example, if your chosen word is “zipper,” draw six blanks: _ _ _ _ _ _.
+         2. For example, if your chosen word is “zipper,” draw six blanks: _ _ _ _ _ _.<br>
-         3. Keep the secret word hidden from other players.
+         3. Keep the secret word hidden from other players.<br>
      <u> Guessing Letters:</u>
-         1. Players take turns guessing letters.
+         1. Players take turns guessing letters.<br>
-         2. Commonly guessed letters include vowels (“a,” “e,” “i,” “o,” “u”) and frequently used consonants (“s,” “t,” “n”).
+         2. Commonly guessed letters include vowels (“a,” “e,” “i,” “o,” “u”) and frequently used consonants (“s,” “t,” “n”).<br>
-     <u>Filling in Blanks:</u>
+     <u>Filling in Blanks:</u><br>
-         1. When a player guesses a letter correctly, the host fills in the relevant blank.
+         1. When a player guesses a letter correctly, the host fills in the relevant blank.<br>
          2. For example, if the word is “zipper” and the players guess “e,” the host fills in the 5th blank: _ _ _ _ e _.<br>
       The game can be made easier or harder by adjusting settings.<br>
      <u><b>Additional features to be required:</u></b><br>
         <u> 1.Difficulty Levels:</u>
              Implement different difficulty levels (easy, medium, hard) with varying word lengths or limited guesses.
-             Adjust the number of incorrect guesses allowed based on the chosen difficulty level.
+             Adjust the number of incorrect guesses allowed based on the chosen difficulty level.<br>
          <u>2.Categories and Themes:</u>
               Allow players to choose from different word categories (e.g., animals, countries, movies).
-              Customize the game theme based on the selected category.
+              Customize the game theme based on the selected category.<br>
           <u>3.Word Definitions:</u>
               Display the definition of the secret word after the game ends.
               This feature can be educational and help players learn new words.<br>